-Download: Click this button could download system log with CSV format file.

-Refresh: Updates the system log entry to the current entry ID.

-Logical Click this button could download system log with CSV format file.

-Refresh: Updates the system log entry to the first available entry ID.

-Updates the system log entry to the previous available entry ID.

-: Updates the system log entry to the next available entry ID.

-: Updates the system log entry to the last available entry ID.

-Print: Click this button to print out system log.
+Download .
+Click this button to download system log with CSV format file Refresh Updates the system log entry to the current entry ID.
+Updates the system log entry to the first available entry ID .
+Updates the system log entry to the previous available entry ID. : Updates the system log entry to the next available entry ID.
+Updates the system log entry to the last available entry ID.
+Print : Click this button to print out system log.